 Dogue de Bordeaux

-What happened was that I was walking on the Links in Edinburgh.
-The Links is a lovely grassed area that got its name from being the first place that golf was played.
+What happened was that I was walking on a lovely grassed area in Edinburgh named the Links.
+The Links is said to be the first place that golf was played.
 That may be world wide or it may be in Scotland – authorities differ on the subject.
-Whatever the origin of that history, it is a lovely grassed area on a gentle slope.
+It is a lovely grassed area on a gentle slope.
 And that is where I came across the dog and its owner.
 We chatted for a while, I had my camera with me, and I asked whether I could photograph his dog.

-The owner was happy and I lay down on the grass to get a dog’s eye view.
+The owner was happy and I lay down on the grass looking up the slope to get a dog’s eye view.
 I was met with the most slobbering, drooling sight I have ever seen that close up.
 There was so much slobber that I had to take a lot of photos before I managed to get a couple that had minimal slobber.
 Luckily, with Photoshop it is relatively easy to clean up photos.
-That is, provided you can see the detail you do want between the bits you want to remove.
+That was the first and only time I cleaned up slobber though.

 Dog's life is a get well card featuring a Dogue de Bordeaux looking decidedly down in the dumps and mournful.